vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

     start_remote_debugging_from_args()
 ```

 With MPIConfiguration, it depends on the distributed training framework.
-Ultimately, you need identify an instance with ** ran equal to zero*.
+Ultimately, you need identify an instance with **rank equal to zero*.
 [Look into this guide](https://azure.github.io/azureml-web/docs/cheatsheet/distributed-training/) to understand how to detect the rank.

 For example, in Horovod MPI Tensorflow steps in would be `horovod.tensorflow.rank()`, so the debugging check may look like the following example: